 Let's say a farm raises chickens for their eggs.
 Each day they collect the eggs, clean them, and then sell them in bulk to local restaurants.
 These restaurants then cook and resell the eggs for a profit.
 Both parties profit from selling to their intended consumers.

 Another company manufactures clothing.
-Instead of investing in their own online storefront and distribution channels, they choose to sign up and sell through an online B2B marketplace.
+Instead of investing in their own online storefront and distribution channels, they choose to sign up and sell through a B2B wholesale marketplace.

 B2B Business Plan Sample

 A B2B business plan is a roadmap for the goals, funding, and strategies you intend to use.
 To build a business plan you need to ask yourself a number of questions and conduct research to determine the answer.

 - What is your purpose?
 The goal here is to come up with a firm statement as to why your business should exist.
 This will be the prime selling point to customers and investors.